LumaKernel/coqpit.vim/README.md

   + Forward to cursor.
 - `:CoqToLast`
   + Forward to end of file.
 - And other commands.
-You can see all in section [#Commands](#Commands)

-By default, maps no keys to commands.
+See `:help coquille-commands` .

 ## Mapping Examples